Why has home insurance gone up in the UK?

 How to buy cheaper home insurance

 One of the easiest ways to save money on your home insurance policy is by shopping around and comparing the cost of multiple home insurance policies.
 A quick way to do this is via a comparison site such as Quotezone*.
 Comparison sites allow you to compare multiple providers at once to find the best deal for your circumstances.
 It also helps to save time as you won't need to obtain quotes from each provider individually.
-We have partnered with Quotezone* so that you can search and compare quotes from over 40 UK home insurance providers.
+We have partnered with Quotezone* so that you can search and compare quotes from up to 50 UK home insurance providers.
 One thing to consider when using comparison sites, however, is that they are not always whole of market which means you could be missing out on a deal elsewhere, especially with providers that don't feature on comparison sites e.g Direct Line.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses - Quotezone